imbeatriz/GATE-PET-model-for-voxel-wise-Dosimetry-in-Radionuclide-Therapy/README.md

 - **CASToR Tools** - Graphical user interface (GUI) and utilities for CASToR reconstruction, including conversion from interfile format to NIfTI.
   *(The code from this study ([GitHub](https://github.com/miguelleaolopes/HiRezBrainPET_git)) was used as a starting point and extended to provide a more user-friendly interface for GATE PET list-mode data processing, with added support for Linux environments.)*
 - **PyTomography Scripts** - Adaptations to PyTomography source files for compatibilty with GATE PET model.
 Deep Image Prior (DIP) reconstruction and main reconstruction files, including parameter configurations and corresponding reconstruction results.
-- **PET Reconstructed Images Analysis/** - Quantitative evaluation and comparison of reconstructed simulated PET images (CASToR vs PyTomography) against ground-truth PET.
+- **PET Reconstructed Images Analysis** - Quantitative evaluation and comparison of reconstructed simulated PET images (CASToR vs PyTomography) against ground-truth PET.
 - **Activity Quantification** – Conversion of reconstructed PET images from relative count units to activity units.

 ### MC Dosimetry
 - **Dosimetry Calibration Tool** - Calibration of absorbed dose distributions accounting for ⁹⁰Y radioactive decay, administered activity, residual activity and lung shunt factor.
 - **MC-GATE Dosimetry Statistical Uncertainty Tool** – Tools for estimating statistical uncertainty (SU) in MC-GATE simulations for each VOI.
 - **Dosimetry Analysis** – Computation of mean absorbed doses for each VOI, including dose–volume histograms (DVHs) and dose bar distribution plots.
-Comparision of MC dosimetry results with the VSV method.
+Comparision of MC dosimetry results (ground-truth vs simulated PET) with the VSV method.

 #### Additional Notes
 Detailed descriptions of the files are provided in the individual `README.md` files within each folder.